 Scholarships are Available

-HECUA provides up to three $750 Scholarships for Community Engagement, two $1,500 Scholarships for Social Justice (for first-generation and/or low-income students) and Scholarships for Racial Justice for semester-length programs each fall and spring.
+HECUA provides $750 Scholarships for Community Engagement, $1,500 Scholarships for Social Justice (for first-generation and/or low-income students) and Scholarships for Racial Justice for semester-length programs each fall and spring.
 More information about the application process for scholarships is available on the HECUA website, here, or by contacting the organization.

 Application Process Involves